 Our Prompt: "Compare the typical user journey of a customer who makes a high-value purchase versus a low-value purchase.
 What are the key event and page view differences in their first three sessions?"

-The Result: The Advisor came back with, "I was unable to retrieve the data to compare user journeys."
-It then gave me a generic list of the top events and pages for all users, which wasn't what we asked for.
+The Result: Ask Advisor came back with, "I was unable to retrieve the data to compare user journeys."
+It then gave me a generic list of the top events and pages for all users, which was not what we asked for.

 Our Verdict: Not Quite Ready for Complex Segmentation.